How to Choose a Winter Color Palette

 A Sage and Taupe Winter Color Palette

-Since I found a lot of great combos of sage and taupe already in our home I knew I had made the right choice.
+Since I had already found many great sage-and-taupe combinations in our home, I knew I had made the right choice.
 Thus, the colors I selected for last year were taupe and sage green.

 Before decorating, I like to roam throughout our home and pull items that work with my new color palette.
-This is what I collected from the living and family rooms.
+This is what I gathered from the living room and family room.

 It looks like I was off to a good start!

-I knew these colors would create a soothing and calm feel, which would be very welcoming after the wonderful chaos of Christmas colors, lights, and celebration.
+I knew these colors would create a soothing, calming feel, very welcoming after the wonderful chaos of Christmas colors, lights, and celebration.

 And that’s it.
 See how easy that was!

-Now that I finally have my holiday decor packed away, it is time to choose colors for this year!
+Now that I’ve finally packed away my holiday decor, it is time to choose colors for this year!

-I am so excited that I finally chose my palette and will share it with you on Saturday!
+I am so excited to finally choose my palette and share our refreshed living room later this week.

 More Green Decor Inspiration!